ana0101/airline-company/README.md

-A database for an airline company using SQL Developer
+This repo contains a database project for an airline company using SQL Developer